-So, in this blog, I will be discussing about 13 effective stretches and exercises that will relieve your knee pain and increase knee strength.
+In this blog, I will discuss 13 effective stretches and exercises that will relieve knee pain and increase knee strength.
 Whether you’re recovering from an injury or simply looking to improve your knee health, this blog is for you.

 So, let’s get started and learn how to strengthen your knees and reduce knee pain together.